 - Relief Pitchers – 40 innings pitched or 40 games pitched.

 Hitters between 100 and 199 plate appearances will be eligible to play up to their plate appearances and then will be ineligible for further play on any team.
 Any other players under the minimums will not be allowed to play in the game AT ALL.
 If you are planning on using any hitters between 100 and 199 plate appearances, you must email the rest of the league of your intentions so we can “self-police” this rule.
+If a player with less than 200 plate appearances is put on the 25 man active roster, that player is required to stay on the 45 man roster until the end of the PGBL season.
+The player can be traded but the team acquiring that player must be notified he has to keep the player until the end of the PGBL season.

 Regardless of the number of innings he pitched in MLB that season, any pitcher with eight (8) or more starts in MLB may be used as a replacement pitcher for an injury or during the final week of the season to rest pitchers for the playoffs.
 When used to replace an injured pitcher, a replacement starter MUST be removed from the rotation when the injured pitcher is healthy, and no replacement starter may exceed his number of actual starts.
+To be eligible to be used in a spot start, the pitcher must average at least 4 IP per appearance.

 Any owner new to the league is allowed to change his team’s stadium in favor of an unoccupied stadium if he so desires.